ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

-- [22 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is available on [arXiv](https://arxiv.org/abs/2404.12736).
+- [30 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is accepted by SE 2030.

-- [19 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is available on [arXiv](https://arxiv.org/abs/2404.12737).
+- [30 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is accepted by SE 2030.

 - [09 Jan 2024] Our paper titled "MiniScope: Automated UI Exploration and Privacy Inconsistency Detection of MiniApps via Two-phase Iterative Hybrid Analysis" is available on [arXiv](https://arxiv.org/abs/2401.03218).